itdevsamurai/atlassian-plugin-remote-install/README.md

 * `ATLAS_URL`: base url of Atlassian instance.
 Can be override in command option.
 * `ATLAS_USERNAME`: username to login to Atlassian instance.
 Can be override in command option.
 * `ATLAS_PASSWORD`: password to login to Atlassian instance.
 Can be override in command option.

+### Supported platform

+Our main focus is using it on pipelines via Docker image and it is hosted on [Github Package](https://github.com/orgs/itdevsamurai/packages/container/package/atlassian-plugin-remote-install).

+Docker tags:

+* `latest`: latest stable release.
+* `main`: latest build on `main` branch.
+This is a beta build.
+* Semver tags (`0.4.0`, `0.3.1`...): for archiving purpose, can be used to rollback if you have any issue with stable build.

+Supported arch: `amd64`, `arm64`, `arm/v7`, `arm/v6`

 ### Feature status